openemr/openemr/CONTRIBUTING.md

 5. Navigate to `http://localhost:8300/` to login as `admin`.
 Password is `pass`.
 6. Make changes to any files on your local file system.
 Most changes will appear after a refresh of the page or iFrame you're working on...
     - Note that changes to SCSS files will not automatically show unless the node build process is running.
 For more info on this, see the [README.md in /interface](interface/README.md)
+7. If you wish to connect to the sql database, this docker environment provides the following 2 options:
+    - Navigate to `http://localhost:8310/` where you can login into phpMyAdmin.
+    - Or you can directly connect to port 8320 via your favorite sql tool (Mysql Workbench etc.).
-7. When you're done, it's best to clean up after yourself with `docker-compose down -v`
+8. When you're done, it's best to clean up after yourself with `docker-compose down -v`
     - If you don't want to build from scratch every time, just use `docker-compose down` so your next `docker-compose up` will use the cached volumes.
-8. [Submit a PR](https://github.com/openemr/openemr/compare) from your fork into `openemr/openemr#master`!
+9. [Submit a PR](https://github.com/openemr/openemr/compare) from your fork into `openemr/openemr#master`!

 We look forward to your contribution...